Find out how to alleviate arthritis pain so you can continue to do the things you love.

 People with inflammatory arthritis like RA usually need prescription medication, and some severe cases of OA may require a prescription as well.
 Some of these medications work differently than drugs that are available over the counter.
 Disease-modifying anti-rheumatic drugs (DMARDs), for instance, don't just fight pain—they actually help slow the disease process in RA, which helps prevent further joint damage.

 Arthritis is a common part of aging, but there plenty of healthy ways to address it.
 If you have any questions or concerns about prescriptions, lifestyle changes, or any other part of arthritis management, talk to your doctor or Rite Aid Pharmacist.

 Arthritis Foundation, How to Start an Exercise Program

-Arthritis Foundation, Injections and Procedures for Knee Pain
+Arthritis Foundation, When Knee Pain May Mean Arthritis

 These articles are not a substitute for medical advice, and are not intended to treat or cure any disease.
 Advances in medicine may cause this information to become outdated, invalid, or subject to debate.
 Professional opinions and interpretations of scientific literature may vary.
 Consult your healthcare professional before making changes to your diet, exercise, or medication regime.